seyhunsaral/otree-course/book/intro.md

 This book was started as a collection of lecture notes for the oTree workshop at the *Max Planck Institute for Research on Collective Goods* in 2020.

-Created and currently maintained by [Ali Seyhun Saral](https://www.saral.it)
+Created and currently maintained by [Ali Seyhun Saral](https://www.saral.it).
+I am (always) looking for contributors and collaborators.

 ## Prequisites